 “For transplanting, we encourage applicants partner with landowners to find nooks and crannies within the working landscape.
 This could be a farm field, open space owned by an agricultural or rural electric cooperative, or other uncultivated areas” he added.

-The deadline to apply is December 9.
+The deadline to apply for Minnesota and Wisconsin applicants is December 9.
+Iowa applicants have until December 16 to apply.
 To apply, visit www.sandcountyfoundation.org/SchoolGrant.